zesterer/chumsky/tutorial.md

 (particularly if you're working on a Unix-like platform): any whitespace before or after our digit will upset our parser and trigger an error.

-We can handle whitespace by adding a call to `padded` after our digit parser.
-This combinator simply ignores any leading or trailing whitespace around our pattern.
+We can handle whitespace by adding a call to `padded_by` (which ignores a given pattern before and after the first) after our digit parser, and a repeating filter for any whitespace characters.

 ```rust
 filter(|c: &char| c.is_ascii_digit())